 Lafayette Village is a European-inspired shopping center in North Raleigh that is simply enchanting.
 Out-of-towners driving by it can’t help but slow down and say “what is THAT?!”

 With its Parisian designed buildings, twisting staircases, string lights, and window flower boxes, Lafayette Village looks out of place…but in the best way.
 The shopping center is a pleasant surprise on Falls of Neuse Rd that everyone should visit.

-Although we can’t all win a massive shopping spree, we can still visit and enjoy Lafayette Village which in itself is a huge WIN!
 Here are some of our tips to guide you through your visit.

 Lafayette Village has plenty of quality dining options to satisfy any palate.

 Lafayette Village is home to some of Raleigh’s best eateries.
 With a tasty option along each paved walkway, you will never leave this shopping village with an empty stomach.